weaveworks/weave/site/using-weave/dynamically-attach-containers.md

 ---

-When containers may not know the network to which they will be attached, Weave enables you to dynamically attach and detach containers to and from a given network, even when a container is already running.
+When containers may not know the network to which they will be attached, Weave Net enables you to dynamically attach and detach containers to and from a given network, even when a container is already running.

 To illustrate these scenarios, imagine a netcat service running in a container on $host1 and you need to attach it to another subnet.
 To attach the netcat service container to a given subnet run: